Standardized Validation Rule API¶

 Depending on whether the report is an error or a warning the errorType

-field should be set, with errorType
+or warningType field should be set, with errorType being for the

-being for the latter.
+former and warningType being for the latter.

 If the report is an error then it should be added to the errors list in the report and if it is warning it should be to the warnings list.